ivanreese/ivanish/source/pages/feeling-good-being-bad.md

 Getting it to make a sound was also harder than I expected.
 It's a bit like blowing across a bottle, sure, but much more sensitive to angle, and you have to control your breath a lot more.

 I'm really bad at playing the flute.

-[video of me playing the flute for 30 seconds, with a little thumb in the corner for rotation. if you click the thumb without dragging, the video should spin very slightly. dragging and flinging should have velocity]

 In my life, I've always felt a little ashamed to be bad at something.
 I wouldn't want to play flute in public, or tell someone "I play the flute", because that suggests competence.
 If they then found out I played the flute *like a child*, that'd be a disappointment.
 People are often adult by default, and easy to disappoint.